2. Material accounting policies

 iii) Share based payment transaction are measured at fair value.

-(d) Use of estimates
+(e) Use of estimates

+The preparation of financial statements in conformity with Ind AS requires the Management to make estimates and assumptions that affect the reported amount of assets and liabilities as at the Balance Sheet date, reported amount of revenue and expenses for the year and disclosures of contingent liabilities as at the Balance Sheet date.
 The estimates and assumptions used in the accompanying financial statements are based upon the Management's evaluation of the relevant facts and circumstances as at the date of the financial statements.
 Actual results could differ from these estimates.
 Estimates and underlying assumptions are reviewed on a periodic basis.
 Revisions to accounting estimates, if any, are recognised in the year in which the estimates are revised and in any future years affected.
-Refer Note 2.20 for detailed discussion on estimates and judgements.
+Refer Note 2C for detailed discussion on estimates and judgements.

 Information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the standalone financial statements is included in the following notes: